TrueFit/GildedRose/README.md

 2. GRWeb - The API and Web Page front end for this solution

 Requirements:
+1. node js (and npm)
-1. dotnet core version 2
+2. dotnet core version 2
-2. docker
+3. docker

 -- Build and Run the Application
-1. Run the following command to build the docker image:
+1. Run the following command to build the docker image: docker run --name GildedRose-mysql -e "MYSQL_ROOT_PASSWORD=mypassword" -p 6606:3306 -d mysql

+	This create a mysql docker image named GildedRose-mysql with port 3306 mapped to localhost:6606 so that we can connect externally to the image

+2. Intall node packages in GRWeb run npm install in ../GRWeb

-2. Build the dotnet core components
+3. Build the dotnet core components run dotnet build in the following directories in this order ../GRBusinessLogic
+	../GRConsoleApp
+	../GRWeb

+4. Run the following in the ../GRBusinessLogic to create the database tables on the mysql dstabase dotnet ef database update

-3. Use the console app to import the text file in the the database
+5. Use the console app to import the text file in the the database from ../GRConsoleApp dotnet run - to bring up the command line interface from promp: Giled Rose CLI> import

+	you can type inventory to get a list of inventory from the CLI.

+	type exist to exit the CLI

-4. Run GRWeb to launch the Web Interface
+6. Run GRWeb to launch the Web Interface from ../GRWeb dotnet run - start the web site. in a browser go to localhost:5000

-5. Have Fun ;)
+7. Have Fun ;)

 -- Future Considerations (Phase 2):